neuronlabs/neuron/README.md

 * `mapping` - contains the information about the mapped models their fields and settings
 * `config` - contains the configurations structures.
 * `encoding/jsonapi` - allows to marshal and unmarshal the model's, and queries by the https://jsonapi.org/ specification
-* `errors` - used as a default error package for the neuron packages.
-* `errors/class` - contains errors classification system for the neuron packages
+* `class` - contains `github.com/neuronlabs/errors` class instances used by the neuron-core package.
 * `repository` - is a package used to store, get and register the repositories nad their factories.
 * `log` - is the logging interface for the neuron based applications.
 * `i18n` - is the neuron based application supported internationalization